sodep/test-java/README.md

     This page stores information about the tasks only client-side by using the [browser localStorage](http://www.w3schools.com/html/html5_webstorage.asp).

+    The tasks should be retrieved from and stored in the backend.

+    For instance, when you add a new task in the page, the REST URL to add new tasks should be invoked with an AJAX request in order to store the new task in the backend database.

+    Similar operations should be implementend in JavaScript to list or update the tasks, and also when you "clear completed" tasks.

     Your task here is to connect the JavaScript code with the REST services added to the backend, by using AJAX requests.

-    To give an example, when you add a new task in the page, the REST URL to add new tasks should be invoked with an AJAX request in order to store the new task in the backend database.

-    Similar operations should be implementend in JavaScript to list or update the tasks, and also when you "clear completed" tasks.

 ## General guidelines

 The URLs for the REST services should have the appropiate HTTP verb regarding each operation.